-- 1. are harmful to (or likely to be harmful to) a person that is outside the premises from which it is emitted, or - 2. interferes unreasonably with (or is likely to interfere unreasonably with) the comfort or repose of a person who is outside the premises from which it is emitted.

-receiving any complaints from members of the public in relation to activities conducted at the premises or by the vehicle or mobile plant, unless otherwise specified in the licence.
+1. are harmful to (or likely to be harmful to) a person that is outside the premises from which it is emitted, or receiving any complaints from members of the public in relation to activities conducted at the premises or by the vehicle or mobile plant, unless otherwise specified in the licence.